Last updated: 9 hours ago

-The 21.5-inch iMac received no substantial update, but can now be configured with SSD storage by default.
+While Apple didn't make any substantial updates to the 21.5-inch iMac, users can now configure it with SSD storage by default.
 All other specs remain the same.

-These updates are expected to be the last for the classic iMac models.
+Many Apple observers expect the 2020 updates to be the last for the current design of iMac models.
 The next update should arrive in 2021 with a larger display and running Apple Silicon.
 Rumors show a 24-inch iMac is likely to hit the market first.

-As stated before, the modern iMac 4K saw some decent speed boosts, new intel chipsets, better GPU options, and better memory when Apple updated the line this year.
-The biggest issue being that the baseline hard drive is still the same slow 1TB HDD drive that users may wish to upgrade.
+When Apple updated the lineup in 2019, it gave the modern iMac 4K some decent speed boosts, new intel chipsets, better GPU options, and better memory.
+The biggest issue was that the baseline hard drive is still the same slow 1TB HDD drive that users may wish to upgrade.

-Everything else remains the same, with the same design and screen.
+Everything else remained the same, with the same design and screen.

-2017 brought several new updates to the iMac.
-New Kaby Lake Intel processors, discrete Radeon Pro GPUs, and Thunderbolt 3 all arrived in the same year.
+2017 brought several updates to the iMac, with new Kaby Lake Intel processors, discrete Radeon Pro GPUs, and Thunderbolt 3 all arriving that year.
 This meant speed improvements across the board, making the base iMac 4K a much better value than before.

-The entry-level machine still had a slow HDD that needed upgrading despite the other speed improvements.
+Despite the other speed improvements, the entry-level machine still had a slow HDD that needed upgrading.

-The iMac 4K was announced in fall 2015 to no one's surprise.
+Apple announced the iMac 4K in fall 2015 to no one's surprise.
 After the 27-inch iMac 5K released the year prior, it was only a matter of time before the smaller 21.5-inch iMac received similar treatment.
 It released with a new feature to the iMac line: support for P3 color gamut.